‘Once Upon A Time’ Season 7 Cast: Ginnifer Goodwin, Josh Dallas Might Not Return

 A post shared by Madam, I'm Adam (@vancitygrapher) on

 Ginnifer Goodwin and Josh Dallas have not officially confirmed anything.
-Meanwhile, earlier this month, Jennifer Morrison (Emma aka the Savior), Lana Parrilla (Regina and Evil Queen), Robert Carlyle (Mr. Gold) and Colin O’Donoghue (Captain Hook) reportedly began negotiations to extend their contracts for a potential new season of Once Upon a Time.
+Meanwhile, earlier this month, Jennifer Morrison (Emma aka the Savior), Lana Parrilla (Regina and Evil Queen), Robert Carlyle (Mr. Gold), and Colin O’Donoghue (Captain Hook) reportedly began negotiations to extend their contracts for a potential new season of Once Upon a Time.

-The status of other series regulars, including Goodwin, Josh Dallas, Emilie de Ravin (Belle) and Jared Gilmore (Henry), was uncertain, TV Line reported.
+The status of other series regulars, including Goodwin, Josh Dallas, Emilie de Ravin (Belle), and Jared Gilmore (Henry), was uncertain, TV Line reported.
 It also reported that the Once Upon a Time shake-up was a creative decision and not a cost-cutting measure.

 In January, during the TCA winter tour, ABC entertainment president Channing Dungey told Deadline that the current narrative would see a closure in Once Upon a Time Season 6.